Past presidents, family and friends bid farewell to Barbara Bush - Journal du Cameroun

 Bush made history as one of just two women to be wife and mother to US presidents.
 Abigail Adams, who died in 1818, was the other.

 “She was smart, strong, fun and feisty,” said Susan Baker, wife of George H.W.
-Bush’s secretary of state and chief of staff.
+Bush’s secretary of state and chief of staff James Baker.

 And she was “a remarkable and selfless companion to her beloved husband George.
 It was extraordinary how she managed their rambunctious household in 29 different homes in 17 cities,” Baker said in her eulogy.

-But she made a point of avoiding direct involvement in politics, and the posturing that comes with it — gaining a reputation for toughness, wry humor and straight-speaking.
+But she made a point of avoiding direct involvement in politics, and the posturing that comes with it — gaining a reputation for toughness, wry humor and straight talking.

 Having undergone heart surgery in 2009, she was treated for years for Graves’ disease, a thyroid condition.
 As her health failed in recent days, she was moved into comfort care at her home in Houston.